-Today, more than 135 years after Carl Theodor started the business, we still are a family business and a distinguished heritage company, and its managed by Ann-Sofie och Markus Morin.
+Today, more than 135 years after Carl Theodor started the business, we still are a family business and a distinguished heritage company, and its govern by Ann-Sofie och Markus Morin.

 At CTH Ericson we always trying to be cultivators of our rich, long heritage, while at the same time looking to the future and exploring the possibilities to design new classics for our contemporary times.

 The production of our hats has not changed much in 100 years.
 Every step is still done by hand by our seamstresses, which makes each hat and cap unique.
 All to maintain the high quality and the comfortable fit.

 Today most of our headwear is made by skilled seamstresses in Estonia or Poland.
 We still have a small production for special orders in our hat factory in Borlänge to maintain the craft in Sweden.
 A craft we are proud of.

 Borlänge, Dalarna and the rest of our planet's well-being are of the utmost importance to us at CTH Ericson and affect our daily work.
 We want to do our utmost to be able to pass on this beautiful place to future generations.

 For us, quality is important and strongly associated with environmental thinking.
 Wear and tear, and outdated next season, is not our melody, but we are happiest when a customer calls and wants to replace their cap after 15-20 years.